romaninsh/dorm/docs/src/10-references.md

 }
 ```

-Given one Table, DORM lets you traverse relationships between tables.
+Given one Table, Vantage lets you traverse relationships between tables.
 Lets say we want to see how many orders does product with id=4 have:

 ```rust